A New Twist on an Old Favorite!

 More Ways to Rev Up Your Old Peanut Butter and Jelly …

-And while we’re getting creative with PB&J, you might want to check out these other ideas to shake up your routine!
+While we’re getting creative with PB&J, be sure to check out these other ideas to shake up your routine!

 - PB&J Stuffed French Toast Breakfast Casserole

-- 1 1/3 cup thinly sliced strawberries (about 12 large berries)
+- 1⅓ cups thinly sliced strawberries (about 12 large berries)

 - Preheat a skillet over medium-high heat.

 - Spread 2-3 tablespoons peanut butter over each tortilla.
 Top half of each tortilla with ⅓ cup sliced strawberries, crowding the berries very closely together.
 Sprinkle 1 tablespoon almonds and 1 tablespoon coconut over berries.

 - Place one or two folded tortillas (depending on your skillet's size) into the hot, preheated skillet and cook on the first side for just a minute or two, checking frequently.
 Once the tortillas begin to turn golden brown, flip each over and cook for just another minute or two more.
 The tortillas should be golden and crispy outside, while remaining soft inside, and the fillings should just barely be warm and melty.
 Don't overcook or your tortillas will be burned or tough and your strawberries will be unappetizingly mushy.

 * Nutrition information should be considered an estimate only, and may vary depending on your choice of ingredients or preparation.
 No guarantees are made regarding allergies or dietary needs.
 Always consult a physician or dietician for specific advice and questions.